gabrielgraunegreiros/SignLangProject/README.md

 # SignLangProject
 This project was created as a BISINDO sign language recognition prototype, it contains the recognition of 3 letters of the language, these being C, E and I.

+For the installation exists 2 ways:

+1. Download and installation of the libraries from requirements.txt:
+   Download the project
+   In console write: python -m virtualenv "NameOfTheEnv" Then activate the environment with: activate "NameOfTheEnv" Then install all the libraries of the requirements.txt with: pip install -r ".\requirements.txt"

+2. Create/load an environment with all the libraries installed with the SingLangProject.yaml Download the project
+   In the console write: conda env create -f SignLangProject.yaml Then activate the new environment: activate NewSignLangProject